OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

   * Should have the affinity with SPDX, that means the subset of SPDX.

-We think SPDX and SPDX Lite can cover all the supply chain.
+We think SPDX and SPDX Lite can cover all the software supply chain.

 SPDX Lite is the entry point to the SPDX world.
-We hope entry users change their format from SPDX Lite to SPDX.
+We hope entry users change their format from SPDX Lite to SPDX in future.

 Case study on actually used list.
 Almost items are included in Package Information

-Candidate is created by the lists that are actually used in business.
+Candidate has been created by the lists that are actually used in automotive industry in Japan.

 SPDX is designed to carry the information from upper stream to down stream.
 (Downward)

 Some companies including OEM companies want to manage software in the supply chain.
 A company’s policy may not allow to use copyleft license.